Tuesday – Best Night of the Week!

 3. Check-in by radio is absolutely prohibited.
 Also, it’s bad form to ask questions over the radio that are already answered in the Sailing Instructions (which someone obviously neglected to read).

 4. Keep transmissions to a minimum to avoid interfering with important announcements by the RC.
-Strictly avoid transmissions during the starting sequence and, subject to the next note, while the RC is taking finish times.
+Strictly avoid transmissions during the starting sequence and, subject to the next notes, while the RC is taking finish times.

 5. When finishing in fog or darkness, inform the RC when you are approaching the finish line.
 Otherwise, your finish may not be recorded.